Where Willow Crossley goes

 Renowned floral stylist, local gal and friend of Muddy, Willow Crossley, knows some stylish local spots that she thinks you'll love.
 Ready to take notes?

-The north Oxon-based florist and interiors stylist (and mother of three boys) has got a great eye for beautiful things – and that also extends to cool places to hang out.
+The north Oxon-based florist and interiors stylist (and mother of three boys) has got a great eye for beautiful things – and that also extends to cool places to hang out, many of which are starting to emerge from lockdown (*so excited!!!*).
 Wherefore are thou, Willow?

 Worton Organic Garden, nr Cassington